circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 </div>

 `config.yml` is comprised of several **jobs**.
 In turn, a job is comprised of several **steps**, which are commands that execute in the first specified container -- the 'primary container'.

+**There is no 'inference' on CircleCI 2.0.** On CircleCI 1.0, if we didn't detect a configuration file, we 'inferred' things about your project and tried to build it.
+This was great for getting projects up and running quickly, but as things got more complex, it added 'magic' that was hard to debug.

 Here's a minimal example for our demo project.
 We'll explain the steps below: